Storyflow Logo

 Workflowy logo

 Workflowy is the established lightweight outliner with infinite nesting.
 For users who valued Tana's outliner paradigm but found supertags too complex, Workflowy is the simpler alternative.
+It does one thing, nested bullets you can zoom into endlessly, with almost no friction, which is why long-time outliner users keep drifting back.
+The simplicity is both the pitch and the limitation: no typed structure, no queries, no AI when a list quietly grows into a system.

 Best for: Outliner users who want simplicity.
 Not for: users who need typed structure or queries.